Explore ways to buy Gusto stock as we approach the Gusto IPO date. Get access to select pre-IPO companies at Equitybee.

 Well-known individual investors include Aaron Levie (Box), Matt Mullenweg (Automattic/WordPress), Tobias Lutke (Shopify), Kevin Systrom (Instagram), Evan Williams (Twitter, Medium), Patrick Collison (Stripe), Jerry Yang (Yahoo), Sam Altman (Y Combinator), Jared Leto (Actor), and Ashton Kutcher(Actor).

-The latest Gusto Valuation is estimated to be $9.5 billion based on the Series E extension completed in May 2022.
+The last confirmed Gusto valuation is $9.5 billion based on the Series E funding round completed in May 2022.

 The Gusto IPO date has yet to be determined.
-The company has not yet filed publicly for an IPO.
+The company has not yet filed publicly for an IPO, but Gusto could be a leading SaaS IPO candidate when market conditions improve.

 We’ll get clues about the IPO date when we learn about the hiring of an underwriter, an S-1 filing is submitted, or reporting discloses a date range.